titilda/appunti/Quantum Physics/index.md

 1. properties of an isolated system;
 2. translation and momentum commute;
 3. translation eigenstates;
-4. distribution of translation eigenvalues;
+4. distribution of translation eigenstates;
 5. momentum eigenvalues and operator derivation;
 6. proof that momentum is hermitian.